Chief Research Officer, Informa Tech

 Kirkpatrick began his career as a financial and technology journalist, and has written for a wide variety of national and trade publications, including Investment Dealers’ Digest, The Red Herring, BusinessWeek, The Communications of the ACM, and Mobile Computing & Communications, among others.
 Kirkpatrick has also developed expertise in primary and secondary research, and has authored a wide range of primary market forecast studies covering a range of technology and communications topics.
 He has authored reports for ABI Research, Navigant Research, and his own firm, 4K Research & Consulting, LLC.

 Kirkpatrick is a member of the Association of Independent Information Professionals (AIIP) and the Alliance of Alternative Asset Professionals (TAAAPs).
 He holds a BA in magazine journalism and sociology from Syracuse University.

-Wil McCarthy is a senior analyst contributing to Tractica’s User Interface Technologies practice, with a primary focus on flexible display technologies.
-McCarthy, who is based in the Denver area, has more than 25 years of experience as a technologist and technology writer.
+Glenn Sanders is a senior analyst contributing to Tractica’s Robotics and User Interface Technologies practices including a focus on drones, virtual and augmented reality, human machine interaction, robotics, and autonomous vehicles.
+Sanders, who is based in the Sacramento area, has more than 25 years of experience as a senior technologist and technology writer.